Bymien day-use area

 - Read 4WD with care for important information on 4WD safety and minimal impact driving.

-- At Rainbow Beach, visit the Manta Ray barge office, Shell service station, Rainbow Beach caravan park (BP service station) or the Rainbow Beach Tourist Information Centre for vehicle access permits, also camping permits and other information (business hours only).
+- At Rainbow Beach, visit the Shell service station, or the QPWS Visitor Information Centre in Rainbow Beach for vehicle access permits, also camping permits and other information (business hours only).

 There are no wheelchair-accessible facilities.